-A subscriber may change their enrollment outside of the annual open enrollment if a special open enrollment event occurs.
-However, the change in enrollment must be allowable under Internal Revenue Code (IRC) and Treasury Regulations, and correspond to, and be consistent with, the event that creates the special open enrollment for the subscriber, their dependent, or both.
-A special open enrollment event must be an event other than an employee gaining initial eligibility or regaining eligibility for PEBB benefits.
+A subscriber may change their enrollment outside of the annual open enrollment period if a qualifying event creates a special open enrollment period.
+However, the change in enrollment must be allowable under Internal Revenue Code (IRC) and Treasury Regulations and correspond to and be consistent with the event that creates the special open enrollment for the subscriber, their dependent, or both.

+A special open enrollment event must be other than an employee gaining initial eligibility or regaining eligibility for PEBB benefits.
+The subscriber must provide evidence of the event that created the special open enrollment.

-The special open enrollment may allow a subscriber to:
+A special open enrollment may allow a subscriber to make the following changes: